Ann and Mary Constable (detail) by John Constable 1818

 Nicknamed Patty, Martha was seven years older than her famous brother and the only Constable sibling to marry.
 Martha met Nathaniel Whalley (1765-1838) while on a visit to London.
 He was in business with his father Daniel, a cheesemonger and wholesaler operating out of 15 Aldgate High Street in London.

 Nathaniel’s business entailed sending and receiving packages (including cheeses, wines and spirits) and then transporting them across the country, including to Flatford, Dedham and East Bergholt.
-When sending goods to the Stour Valley, Nathaniel almost certainly used the navigation company owned by his father-in-law, Golding Constable, which operated between Sudbury and London (via Mistley).
+When sending goods to the Stour Valley, Nathaniel almost certainly used the Thames Barges owned by his father-in-law, Golding Constable and The Navigation which operated on the River between Sudbury and Mistley.

 Martha died on 11 February 1843, aged 74 and she is buried in Dedham Churchyard.